 Answer: The answer should be displaying your interest in returning home following the completion of your studies.
 Let them know you are interested in either start a career in your country, in a job position, or in your own business related to the field you will be studying.

 Answer: Generally you should show no intention of getting employed while studying.
 On the other hand, there are exclusive cases when international students can get a job while they are studying there.
 Make sure your visa type and your student status qualify you for working, while studying or after studies.
 Anyhow, you must show your main focus on studies not on getting employed there.

 Tip: Learn more about who qualifies for side jobs while studying in Germany before answering.

 Answer: Again, show no intention of remaining in Germany either for work or for becoming a permanent resident, by stating that your vision is returning home to pursue a career related to your studies.
 Show them you have researched enough and there is plenty of gap for qualified people in your field in your country.

 Tips for attending a student visa interview

 The visa interview session should be treated sincerely, in case you want to be considered a serious candidate for the visa.
-Your appearance and your behaviors must represent the best parts of you.
-You cannot be expected to be given consideration, when your dressing manner and your conducts say the opposite.
+Your appearance and your behaviours must represent the best parts of you.
+You cannot be expected to be given consideration when your dressing manner and your conducts say the opposite.
 A person who does not wear and behave suitably, a person who is not punctual and does not use the appropriate arguments during the interview cannot expect any big good news.

 When to go to the German embassy/consulate?

 Be on time.
 Do not be too early and especially not even a minute late for the interview.
-Make sure you arrive at the premises of the German Embassy/Consulate few minutes earlier, so you can get yourself together and breathe.
+Make sure you arrive at the premises of the German Embassy/Consulate a few minutes earlier, so you can get yourself together and breathe.
 It is important that you greet all the staff; you never know what impressions you might leave.